 - If your child has sensitive skin, use a sunscreen that is PABA-free, fragrance free, and hypoallergenic.
 A physical sunscreen, with either Zinc Oxide and/or Titanium Dioxide, is a good choice, instead of a sunscreen with chemical ingredients.

 - If you do get sunburnt, use a good after sun cream.
-Our Body Lotion is also a good option for after the sun.
+Our Body Lotion and Hand Cream is also a good options for after the sun.